List of Luke Cage characters: James Lucas

 James Lucas (portrayed by an unknown actor in season one, Reg E. Cathey in season two) is a pastor and Luke Cage's father.
 The two have a strained relationship due to Cage's incarceration and his own adulterous affair with Dana Stryker.

 Introduced in season two

 Raymond "Piranha" Jones

 Raymond "Piranha" Jones (portrayed by Chaz Lamar Shepherd) is a crime boss from wall-street who has ties to the Stokes and is obsessed with Luke Cage.
 He was later killed by Bushmaster who left his head in Mariah Dillard's fish tank filled with piranhas.

-Sheldon Shaw
+Sheldon

-Sheldon Shaw (portrayed by Kevin Mambo as an adult, Antwayne Eccleston as a young man) is Bushmaster's right hand man and member of the Stylers.
+Sheldon (portrayed by Kevin Mambo as an adult, Antwayne Eccleston as a young man) is Bushmaster's right-hand man and member of the Stylers.
 After Bushmaster is taken back to Jamaica with his uncle's corpse, Sheldon visits Pop's barbershop to let Luke know that Bushmaster has left and shows Luke some respect.

-Stephanie Miller "Billie"
+Stephanie Miller / "Billie"

 Stephanie Miller (portrayed by Tarah Rodgers) is an escort hired by Mariah Dillard who renames her Billie in an effort to use her in her latest scheme.